fofisop/polytopia/README.md

 As a huge polytopia fan, I decided to create a website on the four nost unique tribes!
 Shoutout to polytopia!As you can see, I have to use copy and pasting for one thing, and that is the fictional word ∑∫ỹriȱŋ.
+Use this website by clicking through the tabs and reading them.